Systems Theory and Audio Feedback

 This exponential escalation often does not continue unabated due to the inhibitors of amplifying feedback.
 These inhibitors include the discussed damping feedback, interaction with other amplifying feedback cycles, reaching limits, and external events.
 This means that amplifying feedback can often not gather pace.
 Additionally, some processes are inherently slow, such as melting ice, which requires a large amount of energy.

-Sound system design ensures there is minimal delay in the amplification so that hearing the performer seems natural.
+Sound system design ensures minimal amplification delay so that hearing the performance looks natural.
 This immediate amplification means that the feedback screech can escalate to an unbearable level within seconds.

 The delays occur in other systems: